torch.utils.data¶

 pin_memory (bool, optional) – If

-, the data loader will not shutdown the worker processes after a dataset has been consumed once.
-This allows to maintain the workers Dataset instances alive. (default:False
+True, the data loader will not shutdown the worker processes after a dataset has been consumed once.
+This allows to maintain the workers Dataset instances alive. (default:False)

 Warning